 This policy is central to meeting safeguarding responsibilities to our students.
 This includes all students regardless of age.
 Most of our students are living independently abroad and each is likely to require some level of support at different times while they study with us.
-As part of our safeguarding commitment, we actively seek to support the wellbeing of all students.
+As part of our safeguarding commitment, we actively seek to promote the welfare of all students.

-CEG has a duty to take reasonable and necessary steps to ensure that children and vulnerable adults are safe and that reasonably foreseeable harm does not occur as a result of careless acts, deliberate acts or omissions by CEG.
-Safeguarding also encompasses the statutory duties of child protection, and the protection of children and vulnerable adults from being susceptible to being drawn into terrorism.
-Students aged under-18 and vulnerable adults could be studying with, or working for, CEG.
+CEG has a duty to take reasonable and necessary steps to ensure that children and adults at risk are safe and that reasonably foreseeable harm does not occur as a result of careless acts, deliberate acts or omissions by CEG.
+Safeguarding also encompasses the statutory duties of child protection, and the protection of children and adults at risk from being susceptible to being drawn into terrorism.
+Students aged under-18 and adults at risk could be studying with, or working for, CEG.

-1.1 Scope:
+1.1 Scope

-This policy, and its associate procedures, has been drawn up on the basis of UK legislation, policy and guidance to protect children; it is applied, in whole or in part, to all CEG centres taking into account local legislation which may substitute where applicable UK law.
+This policy, and its associate procedures, has been drawn up on the basis of UK legislation, policy and guidance to protect children and adults at risk; it is applied, in whole or in part, to all CEG centres taking into account local legislation which may substitute where applicable UK law.

 It is the responsibility of all employees to safeguard students.
 This policy applies to anyone working on behalf of CEG, including the Executive Board, paid hourly and salaried employees, volunteers, agency workers, consultants, or contractors and currently enrolled students.
-In addition, CEG recognises that it may have employees or students on work experience who are either aged under 18 or who would fall within the definition of a vulnerable adult.
+In addition, CEG recognises that it may have employees or students on work experience who are either aged under 18 or who would fall within the definition of an adult at risk.
 Their safety is equally as important and therefore this policy extends coverage to both groups.
 The policy applies to all activities involving contact with children or adults who may be at risk.
 The policy includes face to face activities and activities delivered online.
 These measures are in addition to those required under general health and safety requirements and legislation.